Internship Application FAQs

-A: In addition to the links provided on each internship page, all students are invited to visit the Bill Lane Center's office in Y2E2 174 to ask more questions about the internship or you may choose to contact our student ambassadors.
+A: In addition to the links provided on each internship page, all students are invited to visit the Bill Lane Center's office in Y2E2, room 174 to ask more questions about the internship or you may choose to contact the Bill Lane Center student ambassadors.
 Additionally, you can learn about the day-to-day aspects of each internship experience in the Out West student blog, or contact a previous year's intern directly.
-Contact the Internship Coordinator if you have difficulties getting in touch with a program alumni.
+Contact Education Manager Corinne Thomas if you have difficulties getting in touch with program alumni.

 Q: When will I hear back about my application?

-A: The Center strives to work with the collaborating organizations to fill the positions by early March, though the interview process can extend to the end of winter quarter.
-If you have any questions about the status of your application during the review and interview process please contact the Internship Coordinator.
+A: The Center strives to work with the collaborating organizations to fill the positions by early- to mid-March, though the interview process can extend to the end of winter quarter.
+If you have any questions about the status of your application during the review and interview process please contact Education Manager Corinne Thomas.

 Q: I’m not a Stanford student.
 I am still eligible to apply?